-Havoc Demon Hunter DPS Gear and Best in Slot — Battle for Azeroth (BfA) 8.2.5
+Havoc Demon Hunter DPS Gear and Best in Slot — Battle for Azeroth (BfA) 8.3

-On this page, you will find the best gear and best in slot items for your Havoc Demon Hunter in World of Warcraft Battle for Azeroth (BfA) 8.2.5.
+On this page, you will find the best gear and best in slot items for your Havoc Demon Hunter in World of Warcraft Battle for Azeroth (BfA) 8.3.

 Weekly Mythic+ Chest

-Lastly, there is also the Pocket-Sized Computation Device trinket provided from Mechagon island content, which can be filled with 3 different punchcards.
+There is also the Pocket-Sized Computation Device trinket provided from Mechagon island content, which can be filled with 3 different punchcards.
 Yellow provides secondary stat combinations, Red provides unique damage procs or active abilities, and Blue provides separate utility effects.
 You will only be concerned with Red and Yellow for performance purposes.

 The overall item level of the trinket is dictated by the combined item level of the Red and Yellow punchcards placed in the slots of the trinket.
 Red and Yellow punchcards come from a number of sources, including the Operation: Mechagon dungeon, some rares on the island, Reputation rewards, and the Pascal-K1N6 Junkyard Tinkering.